ASTHAMORE2004/HealthCare-Tracker/README.md

-CLONE THE REPOSITORY FROM THE URL IN VS CODE
+1.CLONE THE REPOSITORY FROM THE URL IN VS CODE
-OPEN NEW TERMINAL
+2.OPEN NEW TERMINAL
-Write "npm istall" in the terminal.
+3.Write "npm istall" in the terminal.
-After all the node dependencies are installed
+4.After all the node dependencies are installed 5.Write npm dev run
-Write npm dev run
+6.On successfull execution with 0 vulnerabilities, you will be able to see the localhost browser link.
-On successfull execution with 0 vulnerabilities, you will be able to see the localhost browser link. click o+enter to directly open the browser. you will be able to see the running website.
+7.click o+enter to directly open the browser. you will be able to see the running website.
 # React + Vite